Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 **Wabbajack errors when downloading:**
 1    Data_Config_Localization.txt    Game file source

 2    Data_Config_loot.xml    Game file source

 3    Data_Config_recipes.xml    Game file source

 ...

 → You must be on the same game version the list is made for.

-Example, if the Wabbajack list shows game version 2.5, your game in Steam must also be on 2.5.
+Example: if the Wabbajack list shows game version 2.5, your game in Steam must also be on 2.5.

 <img width="1992" height="920" alt="image" src="https://github.com/user-attachments/assets/eb9d4a60-396e-400d-852a-eb1f0b599287" />